What is Kinesiology?

 How Kinesiology Developed

-Kinesiology stems from chiropractics and applied kinesiology.
+This therapy stems from chiropractic care and applied kinesiology.
 It is also based on the ancient Chinese acupuncture theory of chi energy.
 Unlike applied kinesiology, where muscles are tested for strength, the more recently developed forms of kinesiology use muscle monitoring as a form of biofeedback to the subject.